-Managed by the Programs Manager, Student Affairs is responsible for the provision of ancillary services to support the academic programs of the College.
+Managed by the Director of Student Services & Programs, Student Affairs is responsible for the provision of ancillary services to support the academic programs of the College.
 Student Affairs responds to requests from Academic Affairs to develop services and initiatives responsive to the needs of the instructional programs and instructional support.